Ax8457/WriteUPs/SIGINT_PWNED_Qualifiers2026/2Faing_Out/README.md

         .digest('hex');
 ````

-<p aling="justify">Actually Date.now() return milliseconds and the 3 bits right shift divides by $$2^3 = 8 ms$$, which means thaht token change every 8ms (because the numerator increases by 1 every 1 ms, as long as the numerator does not increase by 8, the quotient remains the same).
+<p align="justify">Actually Date.now() return milliseconds and the 3 bits right shift divides by $$2^3 = 8 ms$$, which means thaht token change every 8ms (because the numerator increases by 1 every 1 ms, as long as the numerator does not increase by 8, the quotient remains the same).
 This flaw lets 8 ms to an attacker to generate same token for both admin and standard user.
 The steps of the exploit are summarized on the chart below:</p>

 - The attacker send 2 closed (8ms window) requests to reset password for attacker@example.com and admin@example.com
 - The server writes ResetToken in DB for both admin and attacker (same token)